How to Earn Money as a Singer

-You don’t need to be signed in order to register for the benefits of PRS, but you must be identified as the copyright owner of the music to be eligible to receive royalties — which is a massive incentive to create your own music, rather than simply relying on covers.
+You don’t need to be signed to a record label in order to register for the benefits of PRS, but you must be identified as the copyright owner of the music to be eligible to receive royalties — which is a massive incentive to create your own music, rather than simply relying on covers.

 You can sign-up to PRS as a writer or publisher via their website, and begin receiving royalties on the quarterly distribution dates.

 - Head to the “Join” page and select either “Join as a writer” or “Join as a publisher”.